reichlab/docs.zoltardata/docs/Validation.md

 ## Tests for Predictions by Target Type

 These tests are performed when a forecast is created or updated.

 ### "continuous"

- - Within one prediction, there must not be more than one of the following prediction elements for a single target: {`Named`, `Bin`}.
+ - Within one prediction, there can be at most one of the following prediction elements, but not both: {`Named`, `Bin`}.

 ### "discrete"

- - Within one prediction, there must not be more than one of the following prediction elements for a single target: {`Named`, `Bin`}.
+ - Within one prediction, there can be at most one of the following prediction elements, but not both: {`Named`, `Bin`}.

 ## Tests for Prediction Elements by Target Type